RoboForm is a highly polished and comprehensive password manager that, despite being closed source (but end-to-end encrypted), manages to impress.

 - Country US

-The primary personal RoboForm product is RoboForm Anywhere, which costs a reasonable $2 per month.
+The primary personal RoboForm product is RoboForm Everywhere, Their cheapest plan costs $1.99 per month, which is billed annually.
 This plan provides an individual with full access to all RoboForm’s core features.
-A family plan extends the Anywhere plan to cover up to five people.
+A family plan extends the Everywhere plan to cover up to five people.

 RoboForm also offers a free plan.
 This lacks the online backup, share logins, and some support features.
 Its main limitation, though, is that it does not support syncing across devices.

 This is quite a big limitation, but the fact that RoboForm imposes no time limit or restriction on the number of passwords which can be stored makes it a perfectly functional free password manager for those who mainly only use a single device.

 What is not mentioned on the website is that if you sign-up to RoboForm Free, you will be upgraded to RoboForm Everywhere free for 30 days.
 Payment is by card (including Amex), PayPal or USD paper check or money order.

 In addition to the personal plans, RoboForm offers business plans.
 At the heart of these are a centralized management console for deploying passwords among team members, managing permissions, and such like.
 This review, however, focuses on the personal Everywhere plan.

 Features (RoboForm Everywhere)

 - Identities/form filling